 Toastmaster, parent Brent Stephens wrote:

 Wow, what an impressive display of talent last night!
 You are to be commended for a job well done with the students at Pasadena.
 I'm sure I was not alone in being awed by the poise, the creativity and the passion on display from our next generation of young leaders.
-Much of what I've heard of the program has been secondhand information from Alejandra, but I must say, the performances last night were far above and beyond what I had expected.
+Much of what I've heard of the program has been secondhand information from his daughter Alejandra, but I must say, the performances last night were far above and beyond what I had expected.
 The students showed exceptional command of the key components for public speaking and speechwriting emphasized by Toastmasters.
 It was obvious they were very well coached and had great enthusiasm for the program.

 Alejandra has especially enjoyed the program and it was exciting to see her passion for writing her speeches, especially those about her new year's adventure, roller coasters and sea life.
 She took great pride in her writing and loved to practice her speeches in front of Maria and me.
 She returns the favor when I prepare speeches and is becoming an astute evaluator.
 I know this experience at such a young age has expanded her potential and will serve her for life.